 Criteria for determining the potential hazard for weed species have been developed by a number of Australian and overseas agencies, usually as a way to set priorities for weed management.
-Measures of invasiveness and potential distribution are common to all models, as are potential impacts on biodiversity and socioeconomic impacts.
+Measures of invasiveness and potential distribution are common to all models, as are potential impacts on biodiversity and socio-economic impacts.

 Figure 1.
 Low risk - despite being widely cultivated, safflower (Carthamus tinctorious) is found rarely as a roadside weed.
+Photo by Charles Webber, used with permission of the California Academy Sciences.

 Figure 2.
-High risk - saffron thistle (Carthamus lanatus) is a widespread weed of crops, roadsides and remnant vegetation.
+High risk - saffron thistle (Carthamus lanatus) is a widespread weed of crops, roadsides and remnant vegetation